 - Measure the average depth that the bag occupies in inches

 - Now multiply length x width x depth = volume in cubic inches

 - Divide the total by 61 = volume in liters

 - If you live in a country which uses the metric system, measure in centimeters and divide the total by 1000 to calculate the volume in liters

 WHAT KIND OF COMPRESSION SACK SHOULD I CHOOSE?

 Choose it if: you need compression and waterproof protection, and weight is not of critical importance.

-This is our original award-winning waterproof compression dry sack—the first on the market without a purge valve.
-Instead, we used air-permeable eVent® fabric on the base—air can be rolled out, but water can’t get in.
+This is our original award-winning waterproof compression dry sack—the first on the market without a purge valve, and still the standard by which all compression dry sacks are judged.
+Instead of a purge valve, we used air-permeable eVent® fabric on the base—air can be rolled out, but water can’t get in.
 Made from durable 70D polyurethane coated Nylon and designed with four straps for even compression.

 WATERPROOF + LIGHTWEIGHT: ULTRA-SIL™ EVENT® COMPRESSION DRY SACK